martijnvdp/goVMware/README.md

 # goVMware
-to set credentials use the powershel script:
+to set credentials you can use the powershell script:
 ```
 powershell -file .\set-credz.ps1
 ```